uihilab/HydroLang-ML/README.md

 ## Feedback
 Please feel free to send feedback to us on any issues found by filing an issue.

-## Scalability and To-Do's
-The framework is not limited to the functions and modules implemented, but rather provides a boilerplate for new features to be added.
-Nonetheless, the following should be considered:

-* The hydro component contains only lumped models.
-* The map module is fully available only on Leaflet engine.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroLang/blob/master/LICENSE) file for details.